asamuzaK/urlSanitizer/README.md

 ### urlSanitizer.add(scheme)

-Add a scheme to the list of URI schemes.
+Add a scheme to the list of registered URI schemes.
 * `javascript` and `vbscript` schemes can not be registered.
 It throws.

 #### Parameters